-Member: A policyholder or dependent enrolled in the Humana MAPD offered by PEIA.
+Member: A policyholder or dependent enrolled in a program by PEIA.

-Plan year: For Medicare-eligible members, it is the 12-month period beginning January 1 and ending December 31.
+Plan Year: For Medicare-eligible members, it is the 12-month period beginning January 1 and ending December 31.
 This is the same as Medicare's Plan Year.
 For active employees and non-Medicare retirees or dependents, the plan year is July 1 - June 30, the State's fiscal year.